Light, flaky and golden, this recipe is a keeper! Make amazing tea biscuits even if you're a beginner baker with this hard-to-fail recipe.

 Instructions

-- Start by preheating the oven to 425°F. It needs to be in the right temperature as soon as you finish shaping the biscuits.
-My oven takes about 15 to 20 minutes to preheat at that temperature.
+- Start by preheating the oven to 425°F. It needs to be at the right temperature when you finish shaping the biscuits.
+My oven takes about 15 to 20 minutes to preheat to this temperature.

-- Using a round cutter or glass, cut the opened dough.
-Watch the video to see how thick I open the dough.
-Gather the scraps and open the dough again, cutting more biscuits.
+- Use a round cutter or glass to cut the dough.
+Watch the video for guidance on how thick to make it.
+Gather any scraps, reshape the dough, and cut more biscuits.
 Repeat until no dough is left.

-- Place shaped biscuits into a lined baking sheet, and bake for 15 to 18 minutes, or until golden brown on top.
+- Place the biscuits on a lined baking sheet and bake for 15 to 18 minutes, or until golden brown on top.

-- Remove tea biscuits from the oven and let them cool for 10 minutes before serving.
+- Remove the biscuits from the oven and let them cool for 10 minutes before serving.

 Yvonne